damianmcdonald/elastic-central-logging/README.md

 Given that the `elastic-central-logging` project is orchestrated using [Docker Compose](https://docs.docker.com/compose/), you can view all the key details of the project by reading the [docker-compose.yml](docker-compose.yml) file.

-In this sense, the project is self-documenting, following an IaC (Infrastructure as Code) approach.

 ```yml
 version: '3.6'
 services: